Megaupload founder gains access to more funds to pay fees

-WELLINGTON A New Zealand court on Wednesday granted Megaupload founder Kim Dotcom access to an additional NZ$6 million to pay legal fees and living costs, loosening restrictions placed on the Internet tycoon under investigation by U.S. authorities for online piracy and fraud.
+WELLINGTON Aug 29 A New Zealand court on Wednesday granted Megaupload founder Kim Dotcom access to an additional NZ$6 million ($4.84 million) to pay legal fees and living costs, loosening restrictions placed on the Internet tycoon under investigation by U.S. authorities for online piracy and fraud.

 The funds will be secured against a NZ$10 million government bond.
 The court also allowed Dotcom to sell part of his stable of luxury cars confiscated when New Zealand authorities raided his home in January at the request of the U.S. government.